 Getting Started with Services to Decarcerated Patrons

 Learn how to start serving formerly incarcerated patrons from the staff of Tacoma Public Library in Washington.
-This webinar will teach how to research incarcerated populations in the library’s area, put together a values-based project team, host job fairs, and develop library card and community resource partnerships, such as free legal help for expungement.
+This on-demand webinar teaches how to research incarcerated populations in the library’s area, put together a values-based project team, host job fairs, and develop library card and community resource partnerships, such as free legal help for expungement.
 Every community is unique and faces unique challenges.
-Participants will be walked through how to consider buy-in in their library, as well as how to approach services and craft a welcoming environment through an equity lens.
+Be walked through how to consider buy-in in your library, as well as how to approach services and craft a welcoming environment through an equity lens.

 Learning Outcomes